-The application of the reactive mat as in Ghent is intended for draining surface waters in the vicinity of soils with relatively persistent soil and groundwater contamination.
-In addition to the application near current and former industrial estates, it can also be used in ditch systems around intensively farmed land (pesticides and phosphate) and around historical landfills with a chemical content.
-Based on the experiences and results in Ghent, we hope to take this technique further in the coming years.
-The ultimate goal is to make a sustainable contribution (SDG 13) to improving the quality of surface waters in Europe (SDG 14) and to cover the environmental liability associated with these types of sites in an affordable way to guarantee their use and redevelopment.
+The application of the reactive mat as in Ghent is intended for draining surface waters in the vicinity of soils with persistent soil and groundwater pollution.
+In addition to application in surface waters near current and former industrial sites, the reactive mat can also be applied as a medium to long term solution in existing or constructed ditch systems around intensively cultivated agricultural land with pesticides and phosphates and in ring canals around (historical) landfills with a chemical content.

+The content of the reactive mat, i.e. the type and quantity of adsorbents, must be adapted to the type and flux of the contamination.
+For example, a higher flux requires a higher quality material with a higher adsorption capacity.
+For a non-organic pollutant (non-hydrophobic) there is the possibility of using non-organic adsorbents, such as in the case of phosphate and heavy metals.
+Based on the experiences and results in Ghent, we hope to further develop this technique in the coming years.
+The primary goal is to make a sustainable contribution to improving the quality of surface waters in Europe.
+The secondary objective is to cover environmentally-related liabilities associated with these types of sites in an affordable way to ensure the use and redevelopment of sites.